marinalohova/search-respondents/README.md

 ## Getting Started

-The code to import from CSV and search matching respondents can be found in features/respondents.
+Import from CSV / find matching respondents features are in features/respondents.
+Haversine method implementation is in lib/haversine.js

 ### Prerequisites